July 08, 2021 5 min read

 Durability

-Percale’s magical little secret is that it gets better with age.
-With every wash, percale grows softer.
-It’s like wearing in a new pair of shoes — the more you wear them, the more comfortable they are.
+Percale’s magical little secret is that it tends to get better with age.
+With every single wash, percale grows even softer.
+It’s like breaking in a brand-new pair of shoes — the more you wear them, the more comfortable they are.

 While sateen is definitely still durable, this silky fabric is notorious for pilling.
 This doesn’t mean that your sheets are low quality or falling apart, but these little fuzz balls are broken threads.
 To avoid this, try handwashing your bedding, turning it inside out before tossing it in the washing machine on a gentle cycle, or using a razor to remove the pills.